Here’s what you should do for maintenance this week:

 - Make sure that your oysters are evenly distributed on the bottom of the cage and put them back in the water.

-That’s it for this week.
-Please call Suzanne at 410-822-9143 if you have any problems with the maintenance of your cages.
+As always, please call Suzanne at 410-822-9143 if you are having any problems with the maintenance of your cages.
 Talk to you next week!

 Scott W. Eglseder, Founder